Jon Hellevig: Political activity and media

 Hellevig was a candidate for the European parliament in the 2014 elections on the list of the Finnish Independence Party.
 He advocated for Finland's separation from the European Union and the maintenance of a good relationship with Russia.
-While the campaign was still ongoing, Hellevig criticised soprano Karita Mattila for her decision not to perform in New York City under the leadership of Russian conductor Valery Gergiev, who supports the Russian actions in the East Ukrainian conflict.
+While the campaign was still ongoing, Hellevig criticised soprano Karita Mattila for her decision not to perform in New York City under the leadership of Russian conductor Valery Gergiev, who supported Vladimir Putin's actions in the Russo-Ukrainian war.

 On Facebook, Hellevig called Mattila a Nazi whore, compared her to Eva Braun, and threatened to ruin her concert by "gang raping" the concert.
 The Independence Party leadership dissociated themselves from Hellevig's comments and asserted that the party no longer supported Hellevig's election campaign.
 As it was not possible to withdraw from the election, Hellevig remained a candidate.
 He received 287 votes.

 Hellevig wrote articles for the Russian media.
 In his writings, he supported Putin and claimed that Western media are biased or lying about the political situation in Russia.
 Hellevig thought that Western countries will eventually recognize Russian rule in the Crimean peninsula.

-In May 2015, Newsweek magazine reported that the Finnish Defence Forces (FDF) is preparing itself for a crisis situation by sending informational letters to army reservists.
-According to the Defence Forces, there was no link between the reservist letters and the ongoing conflict in Ukraine.
+In May 2015, Newsweek magazine reported that the Finnish Defence Forces (FDF) was preparing itself for a crisis situation by sending informational letters to army reservists.
+According to the Defence Forces, there was no link between the reservist letters and the Russo-Ukrainian war.
 The FDF noted a number of factual errors found in the article.
 One of the sources had been Hellevig, and his comments were removed from the updated version of the article.